StreetStrider/flyd-glob/readme.md

 glob(array of strings, options) → stream of filenames
 ```

+glob engine is provided by [`globule`](https://www.npmjs.com/package/globule),
+check its documentation for full list of options.

 **watch** (watch.js):

 > Get stream of changes of files matching certain glob expr in **string** or any